qinchonghanzuibang/Profile_Animation/README.md

-# Profile Animation
+## Profile Animation

-Utilize Vue and Javascript to design a profile animation
+Use Vue and Javascript to create a github profile animation

+### Required Dependencies
+- grapheme-splitter 1.0.4
+- typewritter-effect 2.13.1
+- vue 2.5.22
+- vue-particlejs 1.1.0